-I'm a member of the team at Global Gene Corp (aiming to diversify the world's bank of genetic data for more precise healthcare solutions), Team Darfur (raising awareness about genocide in Sudan), and a founding member of Art of the Olympians - an organization promoting the Olympic Ideals - integrity, respect, honor, and dedication in the pursuit of excellence - through educational programs.
+I work for a women-founded and operated business promoting breastfeeding through the sale of hands-free breastpumping bras.
+Check 'em out at Simple Wishes.
+I'm also passionate about art, the betterment of healthcare, carbon dioxide reduction efforts, preservation of wildlife and natural environments, and security and privacy-focused technologies.
+I'm a member of the team at Global Gene Corp (aiming to diversify the world's bank of genetic data for more targeted healthcare solutions), former member of Team Darfur (raising awareness about genocide in Sudan), and a founding member of Art of the Olympians - an organization promoting the Olympic Ideals - integrity, respect, honor, and dedication in the pursuit of excellence - through educational programs.